camwestwood/xapi/recipes/universal-xapi-translator/vle-assignmentgraded-input.md

 ## DUE_DATE
 ### Description

-Indicates when an assignment is due
+Indicates when the assignment is due

 ### Purpose